mintlayer/mintlayer-core/p2p/README.md

 #### Bootstrapping

+When the node starts for the first time, it obtains peer addresses from the so-called dns seeds; if it fails to do so, a predefined list of addresses is used.

 #### Peer-to-peer connections

 Once a Mintlayer node has started and established a connection with a bootnode, it receives a list of other active nodes that are present in the network.
 It then tries to connect to each of these until either the list is exhausted or it has established enough outbound connections.